Oakfield School

 • To participate in joint ventures with the school’s council.
 Lee Thompson to attend residential, Sarah Cockerline to attend school – allows for consistency in approach

-Link to: School Council (meeting minutes) – 08.02.2024
+Link to: Student Council (meeting minutes) – 19.03.2024

-Link to: School Council Minutes Archive
+Link to: Student Council Minutes Archive